daywiss/permits/README.md

 #Philosophy
 This library assumes that all things are identified by unique string ids.
-It has 3 fundamental building blocks, the user, the resource and the action to be taken.
+There are 3 fundamental building blocks, the user, the resource and the action to be taken.
 This allows you to set and get which user can take what action on which resource.
-All data is stored in a nested object to reduce the total number of keys since there could be very many, but the entire object can be filtered over to find any particular combination of entries.
+All data is stored in a nested object to reduce the total number of keys on a single object since there could be very very many.
+The entire nested structure can be easily filtered over to find any particular combination of entries.

 #Usage
 ```js